simonehagey/orbdot/docs/source/example_wasp-12.rst

     # run the apsidal precession TTV model fit
     fit_p = wasp12.run_ttv_fit(['t0', 'P0', 'e0', 'w0', 'wdE'], model='precession')

-This time the summary file, named ``ttv_precession_summary.txt``, shows us that the model fit took 34.89 seconds and that the Bayesian evidence is -116.07.
+This time the summary file ``ttv_precession_summary.txt`` shows us that the model fit took 34.89 seconds to run and that the Bayesian evidence is -116.07.
 We will compare this with the other models in the next section of this tutorial.

 .. admonition:: Summary of the apsidal precession model fit:
   :class: dropdown